Un Chau Estate

 Un Chau Estate (元州邨), or Un Chau Street Estate (元州街邨) before redevelopment, is a public housing estate on the reclaimed land of Cheung Sha Wan, Kowloon, Hong Kong, located between Un Chau Street and Cheung Sha Wan Road, next to MTR Cheung Sha Wan station.
 It consists of 10 residential buildings completed in 1998, 1999 and 2008, which were developed into 4 phases.
 Phase 5 was developed on the site of the former Cheung Sha Wan Factory Estate.

 Background

-Un Chau Street Estate had 8 residential blocks completed in 1969, but all the blocks were demolished in 1990s and 2000s, and replaced by new-typed buildings.
+Un Chau Street Estate had 8 residential blocks completed in 1969, but all the blocks were demolished in 1990s and 2000s, and replaced by new buildings.
 The redeveloped estate was renamed as "Un Chau Estate".
 Phase 1 and 3 consists of 6 residential buildings (a building for senior citizens included) and a shopping centre, which were completed between 1998 and 1999.
 Phase 2 and 4 consists of 5 residential buildings completed in 2008.